 When you ask Baby Boomers for their travel Bucket List, a trip to Australia is always near the top.
-There’s just something about the land down under that sparks wanderlust in us!
+There’s just something about the land down under that sparks wanderlust in us, and Cairns attractions are among the top of the list!

 Australia is not just a country, it’s an entire continent, so choosing a part of it to explore at one time is best.
-Cairns, in tropical northeast Queensland, is one destination that should not be missed.
+Cairns attractions in tropical northeast Queensland should not be missed.
 With its prime location on the Coral Sea, Cairns is considered to be the gateway to the Great Barrier Reef – one of the Seven Natural Wonders of the World.
 The city is stylish and laid-back, and a central location for exploring an area pulsing with adventure and culture.

-We recently experienced this epic destination, and it did not disappoint!
+We recently experienced this epic destination via a road trip, and it did not disappoint!
 Here are the highlights that you should not miss.

 1. First, Stay at an Incredible Hotel